Panda279TV/Panda-CSS3-Grid/README.md

 - Minimalistic and Small
 - Simple, Easy and fast to learn
 - Normal or Responsive Grid
-- All distances set to 0PX (Margin and Padding 0 PX)
-- Very good and practical grid padding distances
+- Very good and practical grid padding distances (col = padding 1%)
 - No CSS `!Important`
 - Only about 2200 kilobytes (pandas-grid.min.css)